robcarver17/pysystemtrade/docs/data.md

 It's worth explaining the available options for roll configuration.
 First of all we have two *roll cycles*: 'priced' and 'hold'.
 Roll cycles use the usual definition for futures months (January is F, February G, March H, and the rest of the year is JKMNQUVX, with December Z).
 The 'priced' contracts are those that we can get prices for, whereas the 'hold' cycle contracts are those we actually hold.
 We may hold all the priced contracts (like for equities), or only only some because of liquidity issues (eg Gold), or to keep a consistent seasonal position (i.e. CRUDE_W is Winter Crude, so we only hold December).

 'RollOffsetDays': This indicates how many calendar days before a contract expires that we'd normally like to roll it.
-These vary from zero (Korean bonds KR3 and KR10 which you can't roll until the expiry date) up to -1100 (Eurodollar where I like to stay several years out on the curve).
+These vary from zero (Korean bonds KR3 and KR10 which you can't roll until the expiry date) up to -1100 (SOFR where I like to stay several years out on the curve).

 'ExpiryOffset': How many days to shift the expiry date in a month, eg (the day of the month that a contract expires)-1.
 These values are just here so we can build roughly correct roll calendars (of which more later).
 In live trading you'd get the actual expiry date for each contract.